KhronosGroup/glTF/specification/2.0/README.md

 }
 ```
 A sparse accessor differs from a regular one in that `bufferView` and `byteOffset` properties aren't required.
 When these properties are omitted, the sparse accessor is initialized as an array of zeros of size `(size of the accessor attribute type) * (accessor count)` bytes.
+A sparse accessor `min` and `max` properties correspond, respectively, to the minimum and maximum component values once the sparse substitution is applied.

 #### BufferView and Accessor Byte Alignment